Condorcet Markets: Markets for Perfect Elections

 \section{Markets for Perfect Elections}

-In this section we show how, by introducing a specific tax scheme, we can modify Kelly markets in such a way as to make their equilibrium price implement a perfect weighted majority, that is, a majority in which the weight of each individual is proportional to the natural logarithm of their competence ratio.
-The intuition of our approach is the following: Theorem \ref{th:kelly} has shown that Kelly markets correspond to elections where individuals are weighted proportionally to their competence in excess of $0.5$; in order to bring such weights closer to the ideal values of Theorem \ref{th:grofman} we need therefore to allow more competent agents to exert substantially more influence on the equilibrium price; we do so by designing a tax scheme which achieves such effect asymptotically in one parameter of the scheme.
+In this section we show how, by introducing a specific tax scheme, we can modify Kelly markets to make their equilibrium price implement a perfect weighted majority.
+Recall that we refer to perfect majority voting as weighted majority voting in which the weight of each individual is proportional to the natural logarithm of their competence ratio (recall Theorem \ref{th:grofman}).
+The intuition of our approach is the following: Theorem \ref{th:kelly}, has shown that Kelly markets correspond to elections where individuals are weighted proportionally to their competence in excess of $0.5$.
+In order to bring such weights closer to the ideal values of Theorem \ref{th:grofman} we need therefore to allow more competent agents to exert substantially more influence on the equilibrium price; we do so by designing a tax scheme which achieves such effect asymptotically in one parameter of the scheme.